-Zain Husain, MD, FAAD is a board-certified dermatologist who is fellowship trained in Mohs micrographic surgery and cosmetic dermatology.
+Dr. Zain Husain, MD, FAAD is a dual board-certified dermatologist and Mohs micrographic surgeon, fellowship-trained in cosmetic dermatology.
 He began his medical education when he was accepted into the highly competitive accelerated 7-year BS/MD program with Rutgers New Jersey Medical School, where he graduated with top academic honors and was inducted into the Alpha Omega Alpha Honor Medical Society.
 Dr. Husain completed his dermatology residency at Georgetown University Hospital in Washington DC, where he served as chief resident in his final year and then completed a dual fellowship in Mohs Micrographic Surgery and cosmetic dermatology at Montefiore Medical Center, Albert Einstein College of Medicine in New York.
 There, he received extensive training in advanced skin cancer surgery and reconstruction as well as cosmetic procedures including injectables, body contouring, and laser surgery.
 Following fellowship, Dr. Husain worked in private practice in Washington, DC where he also served as a clinical instructor at the George Washington University School of Medicine teaching dermatology residents.

 A New Jersey native, Dr. Husain returned to his home state to establish the New Jersey Dermatology and Aesthetics Center as a premier destination for medical, surgical, and cosmetic dermatology.
 His beautiful state-of-the-art office offers the latest technologies in a warm, comfortable environment.